 In another study of 76 children whose cancer returned after earlier treatment, around 40% of Oncaspar-treated patients (some of whom were allergic to other asparaginase treatments) were cleared of the cancer, compared with 47% of patients treated with an asparaginase comparator.

 The most common side effects with Oncaspar (which may affect more than 1 in 10 people) are allergic reactions (including serious allergic reactions), hives, rash, high blood sugar levels, pancreatitis (inflammation of the pancreas), diarrhoea, nausea, abdominal (belly) pain, reduced appetite and weight loss.
 For the full list of side effects reported with Oncaspar, see the package leaflet.

 Oncaspar must not be used in patients with severe liver disease, patients who have ever had pancreatitis or those who have had severe bleeding or serious blood clots following asparaginase treatment.
 For the full list of restrictions, see the package leaflet.

 Studies showed Oncaspar to be effective in patients with ALL, including patients who were allergic to other medicines containing asparaginase.
 Oncaspar also comes with the advantage of requiring fewer injections as the medicine stays longer in the body than some other asparaginases.
 However, the data in adult patients were limited and the company that markets the medicine is to provide further data of its benefit in this group of patients.

 As for its risks, the side effects of Oncaspar are similar to those of other asparaginase medicines and are manageable.

-The Agency’s Committee for Medicinal Products for Human Use (CHMP) therefore concluded that the benefits of Oncaspar are greater than the risks and recommended that it be approved for use in the EU.
+The European Medicines Agency therefore concluded that the benefits of Oncaspar are greater than the risks and recommended that it be approved for use in the EU.

 What measures are being taken to ensure the safe and effective use of Oncaspar?